brainupdaters/drlm/doc/drlm-release-notes.rst

   * Improve addclient and addnetwork database ID allocation (issue #69).

+  * New variable SSH_PORT has been created on default.conf to allow user to choose the ssh port (issue #70)

   * Improve security on HTTP server getting the client config. (issue #76).

   * Delete client related jobs in delclient workflow (issue #82).